wieslawsoltes/Dock/docs/dock-manager-guide.md

 `DockManager` exposes `IsDockTargetVisible` which determines whether a drop indicator is shown.
-The default implementation hides the center indicator when the dragged dockable equals the potential target.
+The default implementation hides the center indicator when the dragged dockable equals the potential target or when the potential target is the current owner of the dragged dockable.
 Override this method to apply your own rules.

 For an overview of other concepts see the [documentation index](README.md).